xiaoningdu/xiaoningdu.github.io/_pages/service.md

 #### Organization Committee
+* Co-Chair of the 4th Workshop of Adversarial Machine Learning on Computer Vision: Robustness of Foundation Models co-located with CVPR 2024
 * Publicity Co-Chair of 28th IEEE Pacific Rim International Symposium on Dependable Computing (PRDC 2023)
 * Co-Chair of the SCORE (Student Contest on Software Engineering) event at the 45th International Conference on Software Engineering (ICSE 2023)
 * Co-Chair of the Doctorial Symposium track at the 22nd International Conference on Formal Engineering Methods (ICFEM 2021)